Fact-checked by the CapitalLendingNews editorial team

 Spreadsheet Templates

-Google Sheets and Microsoft Excel remain viable for zero-based budgeting beginners who prefer full control.
+Google Sheets and Microsoft Excel remain viable for beginners who prefer full control.
 The Vertex42 personal budget template is a widely used starting point that requires no paid subscription.

 Key Takeaway: YNAB and EveryDollar are the two leading apps for zero-based budgeting, priced between $99–$216 per year.
 YNAB reports new users save an average of $600 in the first two months, making the subscription cost recover itself quickly.
 See NerdWallet’s budgeting tool comparison for a fuller breakdown.